 Benefits of Programmatic Advertising

-As a result of the tremendous growth of programmatic advertising, its infrastructure, and reach of opportunities for publishers and advertisers alike grows at an impressive pace.
-Right now, programmatic ad buying is one of the most efficient, convenient, and risk-free type of business promotion and ad inventory distribution.
+Right now, programmatic ad buying is one of the most efficient, convenient, and risk-free types of business promotion and ad inventory distribution.

-Among such, there is Ads.txt — a project that monitors the eligibility of publishers to sell inventory.
-At Adsterra we implement automated+manual traffic and campaigns monitoring.
-A complex of algorithms (like AdSecure) plus our in-house developed security inventory has helped us reach 99,99% level of malvare detection.
+Ads.txt is one such project that monitors publisher eligibility to sell inventory.
+Adsterra uses automated and manual traffic and campaign tracking.
+A combination of algorithms (like AdSecure) and our own security inventory helped us detect 99.99% of ad fraud.JOIN ADSTERRA

 - Click-through rate (CTR)